Creating a Reverse FrameWorX Connection

 -

-Changes to the credentials used in a Tunneled connection will require a restart of the FrameWorX server to take effect.
+Changes to the credentials used in a tunneled connection require a restart of the FrameWorX server to take effect.